Check out the YW Boston Advocacy Committee:

 Brianna Aloisio Savage

-Advocacy and Community Organizing Manager, YW Boston
+Associate Director of Advocacy and Community Engagement, YW Boston

 Brianna (she/her) is a Massachusetts native who has dedicated her career to bettering the community around her.
 Brianna started her career in international relations focusing on educational opportunities for students abroad.
 From there she continued to focus on education as the conductor in which to empower communities economically and socially.
 While working in operations for an educational advocacy organization Brianna completed two fellowships in public policy: The International Education Leadership’s Education Policy Fellowship Program and a Visiting Fellowship with Education Pioneers.
 Through these fellowships Brianna continued to serve in public policy which lead her to the Boston Foundation as the Public Affairs Associate.
 After serving on the YW Boston Advocacy Committee for two years, Brianna joined YW in a full-time position in May 2022.
 A part of her role as Advocacy Manager at YW Boston is to manage the advocacy committee as well as our Parity on Board initiative and other community engagement and legislative actions of the organization.
 Brianna lives in East Boston with her dog and partner, enjoys fitness and cooking in her free time.